Students of Season: Fall 2025

 What does being a part of the TKS community mean to you?

 Being in the TKS family means a great deal to me.
 I applied to attend classes here to re-ignite the flame in my soul that is performing/acting.
-Ive been so out of the loop with the industry and on my first day i felt SO welcomed and accepted.
-This studio has Everyone here is so encouraging and passionate, its in the air!
+I’ve been so out of the loop with the industry, and on my first day, I felt SO welcomed and accepted.
+This studio has everyone here who is so encouraging and passionate, it’s in the air!
 The energy is contagious in the best way!

 Kaya Coleman